labheshr/DRF-ToDo/README.md

 2. allow an interface for multiple users
 3. better search handling via haystack framework

-Please feel free to use this project or get back to me comments/questions
+Please feel free to use this project or get back to me with comments/questions

 Regards,